TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/examples.rst

 an appropriate setup script would be  ::

-   from distutils.core import setup setup(name='foobar',
+   kutoka distutils.core agiza setup setup(name='foobar',
          version='1.0',
          package_dir={'foobar': 'src'},
          packages=['foobar'],
          )

-Or, you might put modules from your main package right in the distribution root::
+Or, you might put modules kutoka your main package right in the distribution root::

    <root>/